Digable Planets

-Digable Planets (/ˈdɪɡəbəl ˈplænəts/) is an American hip hop trio formed in 1987.
+Digable Planets (/ˈdɪɡəbəl ˈplænɪts/) is an American hip-hop trio formed in 1987.
 The trio is composed of rappers Ishmael "Butterfly" Butler, Mariana "Ladybug Mecca" Vieira, and Craig "Doodlebug" Irving.
-The group is notable for their contributions to the subgenres of jazz rap and alternative hip hop.
+The group is notable for their contributions to the subgenres of jazz rap and alternative hip-hop.

 History

 Origins

 Butler and Irving met in Philadelphia in the late 1980s.
 Originally from Seattle, Butler was interning at Sleeping Bag Records in New York and would visit his grandmother in Philadelphia, where he met local native Irving, who was rapping with a group called the Dread Poets Society.
 Irving had in turn met Vieira, who was originally from Silver Spring, Maryland, while attending Howard University in Washington, D.C.

 The initial demos recorded under the name Digable Planets featured only Butler, but after a brief stint with two other members, Butler began collaborating with Irving and Vieira in 1989.

 1992–1993: Reachin' (A New Refutation of Time and Space)

 The group signed to Pendulum Records in 1992 and all three band members moved to Brooklyn, New York.
 Their debut album Reachin' (A New Refutation of Time and Space) was released in 1993 and certified gold by the Recording Industry Association of America (RIAA).
 The album's lead single, "Rebirth of Slick (Cool Like Dat)" became a crossover hit, peaking at No. 15 on Billboard magazine's singles chart, earning gold certification by the RIAA, and winning Best Rap Performance by a Duo or Group at the Grammy Awards.
 The track peaked at No. 67 in the UK Singles Chart in February 1995.